sergioalvz/puma/README.md

 puma
 ====

-The **puma** project is an Open Source project for text analyzing large collection of tweets.
+The **puma** project is an Open Source project for analyzing large collections of tweets.